cakephp/upgrade/README.md

 **Warning** This tool is still under development and doesn't handle all aspects of migrating.

+---
+**Info** Please look into [this article](https://www.dereuromark.de/2018/03/14/cakephp-3-6-is-coming/) for Upgrading applications for 3.6+.
+The new tool rector seems to be very promising.

+---

 Note: When migrating from 1.x to 2.x you might want to look in the old [cakephp-upgrade plugin](https://github.com/dereuromark/cakephp-upgrade) instead.

 ## Installation